 Qui ne renounce pas à tous ses biens et ne marche pas à ma suite,

 ne peut être mon disciple.

 Anyone who does not give up all he has cannot be my disciple.

-The cycle of the seasons from winter to summer establishes the major rhythm of

-	the movie, within which minor motifs are developed and explored, including the

-	communal singing of psalms and Gregorian chants in the chapel, the initiation of

-	novice monks, as well as private biblical study and silent prayer.
+The cycle of the seasons from winter to summer establishes the major rhythm of the movie, within which minor motifs are developed and explored, including the communal singing of psalms and Gregorian chants in the chapel, the initiation of novice monks, as well as private biblical study and silent prayer.

-	Moreover, in spite of the simple mundanity of menial duties—dabbing ointment

-	onto the wizened skin of an elder; planting carrot seeds in the allotment;

-	feeding a clowder of feral cats—the love and commitment the brothers have for

-	each other and their obligations elevates their actions to the noble and the
+Moreover, in spite of the simple mundanity of menial duties—dabbing ointment onto the wizened skin of an elder; planting carrot seeds in the allotment; feeding a clowder of feral cats—the love and commitment the brothers have for each other and their obligations elevate their actions to the noble and the sublime.

-	sublime.

-	This is cinema at its most elevated; we watch in humbled awe the existence of

-	these men who have chosen to live in holy poverty, and yet who are blessed with

-	the greatest riches of this world—peace of mind and an openness of heart.
+This is cinema at its most elevated; we watch in humbled awe the existence of these men who have chosen to live in holy poverty, and yet who are blessed with the greatest riches of this world—peace of mind and an openness of heart.

 Voila la silence: Laisser le Seigneur pronouncer en nous

 Allow the Lord to speak one word in us that he is.